Sorebit/archdrgn/README.md

   + `Undefined offset: 0<br />File: map.controller.php<br />Line: 238{"points":0,"status":"OK","item":0,"item_name":null,"userAccountActive":false}`
 - Otherwise it's just JSON
 - For some reason this is what is used to post to fish
-  + "fish" = "at the age old pond - a frog leaps into water - a deep resonance"
+  + `{"fish": "at the age old pond - a frog leaps into water - a deep resonance"}`

 **Config files and launching**
 - Config files are organized in `/config` directory
 - For a user config to be recognized it has to be named `username.json` and placed in `/config/users` directory
+- For scheduler to work properly there needs to be a `/config/schedule` directory
+- Fun fact: Turns out there exists a user named `username`, whose password is `password`

+**Fighting**
+- As of now there is only hardcoded Red Rat battle supported because it drops leather which I want to get hold on
+- To enable fighting set `user.fight` to `true` in config